axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3695

-A defect with the `GROUP BY` and `JOIN` clauses was fixed to return results for the following queries:
+Fixed a defect with the `GROUP BY` and `JOIN` clauses to return results for the following queries:

 ```sql
 SELECT sum(t1.value), sum(tot.value)